AkashMasterBranch/StartingOffWithGit-Github/README.md

 - git push [remote varaible] [branch name]: push your changes to the specific git server you're interested on updating
 - git pull [remote variable] [branch name]: pull your changes from from a specific git server

+Can have single clone push or pull from multiple git servers like github and gitlab
+- git remote add gitlab git@gitlab.com:group14301423/Project1.git
+- git remote -v //check all remote git server's that clone is using
+//will need to specify after
+- git remote -v //remove server

+- git branch -a //Show remote vs local branches
+- git branch //shows only local branch
+- git branch -r //show only remote branches

+Can create own git server (git mirror)

 GOOD PRACTICE
 - Commit message:
 branchName: commit message